seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 * Third test: 'exceptionThrownOnInvalidDataColumn()' provides an invalid Values2D argument.
 As per the documentation of calculateColumnTotal(), an 'InvalidParameterException' should be thrown. exceptionThrownOnInvalidDataColumn ensures that the proper exception is thrown from calculateColumnTotal().

+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. 'exceptionThrownOnInvalidDataColumn()' involves use case testing, in a scenario where a user inputs incorrect data to the function.

 <h3>4. calculateColumnTotal(Values2D data, int column, int[] validRows)</h3>

-* First test: 'calculateColumnTotalForFourPositiveValuesValid()'

-* Second test: 'calculateColumnTotalForFourNegativeValuesValid()'

-* Third test: 'calculateColumnTotalRowCountInvalid()'
+Each function utilizes as Values2D mock when summing the values in the column provided. calculateColumnTotal sums the column and rows provided in the Values2D object given.

+* First test: 'calculateColumnTotalForFourPositiveValuesValid()' mocks a Values2D object as follows: {3.0, 2.5, 7.0, 10.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
+We also use mocking to ensure that getRowCount() returns 4; matching our provided validRows argument.
+The test method expects a sum of 23.0 to be returned.

+* Second test: 'calculateColumnTotalForFourNegativeValuesValid()' is similar to the test above, differing by only inputting negative values in the Values2D object.
+The mock Values2D object is as follows: {-1.0, -2.5, -7.0, -14.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
+We also use mocking to ensure that getRowCount() returns 4; matching our provided validRows argument.
+The test method expects a sum of -25.0 to be returned.

+* Third test: 'calculateColumnTotalRowCountInvalid()' mocks a Values2D object as follows: {3.0, 2.5, 7.0, 10.5} in (0,0), (1,0), (2,0), and (3,0) respectively.
+However, we ensure getRowCount() returns 0 through mocking; contradicting our provided validRows argument.
+The test should fail.

+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis.

 <h3>5. calculateRowTotal(Values2D data, int row)</h3>

-Each function utilizes a Values2D mock when summing the values in the row provided.
+Each function utilizes as Values2D mock when summing the values in the row provided. calculateColumnTotal sums the values in a Values2D object, through the row provided.

 * First test: 'calculateRowTotalForFourPositiveValues()' mocks a Values2D object as follows {3.5, 2.0, 7.5, 15.0} in (0, 0), (0, 1), (0, 2), and (0, 3) respectively.
 The test method expects a sum of 28.0 to be returned.